jarecoo/practice/notes.md

 - “The cause of irritation - or our notion that something is bad - that comes from us, from our labels or our expectations.
 Just as easily, we can change those labels; we can change our entitlement and decide to accept and love what’s happening around us.”
 The Daily Stoic, p.
 89
 - “People seek retreats for themselves in the country, by the sea, or in the mountains.
 You are very much in the habit of yearning for those same things.
 But this is entirely the trait of a base person, when you can, at any moment, find such a retreat in yourself.
 For nowhere can you find a more peaceful and less busy retreat than in your own soul - especially if on close inspection it is filled with ease.” -Marcus Aurelius, Meditations, 4.3.1; The Daily Stoic, p.91
 - “We can find a retreat at any time by looking inward.
 We can sit with our eyes closed and feel our breath go in and out.
 We can turn on some music and tune out the world.
 We can turn off technology or shut off those rampant thoughts in our head.
 That will provide peace.
 Nothing else.”
 The Daily Stoic, p.91
+- “There are two ways to be wealthy - to get everything you want, or to want everything you have.
+Which is easier right here and right now?”
+The Daily Stoic, p.95
 - The law of attraction, or in motorcycle terms, target fixation, is what causes outlook to heavily influence outcome.
 When you fixate and focus on something, you subconsciously gravitate to that thing.
 Focus on the bad and you’ll live the bad.
 Focus on the good and you’ll live the good.
 - “Your mind will take the shape of what you frequently hold in thought, for the human spirit is colored by such impressions” -Marcus Aurelius, Meditations, 5.16; in The Daily Stoic, p.103
 - Find a place of calm and strength inside yourself.
 Learn to love and have compassion for yourself like a very accepting, supportive parent would love you.
 Love yourself like Fred Rogers would love you.
 “When you’re capable of loving, accepting, and forgiving yourself no matter what, you’ll have the emotional energy to love, accept, and forgive others.
 When your cup is full of love to yourself, you could give more to others.” (https://www.reddit.com/r/howtonotgiveafuck/comments/8api2x/fear_of_not_being_good_enough_episode_2_constant/?st=JFSBV4P2&sh=fc412057)
 - “A mind that isn’t in control of itself, that doesn’t understand its power to regulate itself, will be jerked around by external events and unquestioned impulses” The Daily Stoic, p.101
 - Understand that people who do wrong by you are likely reacting to their own internal turmoil and trouble than to you.
+- “‘When you first rise in the morning tell yourself: I will encounter busybodies, ingrates, egomaniacs, liars, the jealous and cranks’ - Marcus Aurelius, Meditations, 2.1 …The point of this preparation is not to write off everyone in advance.
+It is that, maybe, because you’ve prepared for it, you’ll be able to act with patience, forgiveness, and understanding” The Daily Stoic, p.108
+- “From the very beginning, make it your practice to say to every impression ‘you are an impression and not at all what you appear to be.”
+Next, examine and test it by the rules you possess, the first and greatest of which is this - whether it belongs to the things in our control or not in our control, and if the latter, be prepared to respond, ‘It is nothing to me’” Epictetus, Enchiridon, 1.5; The Daily Stoic, p.111
+- “Trust, but verify” especially your own senses, wants, desires, impressions, and feelings.
+- “ Cultivate the awareness that allows you to step back and analyze your own senses, question their accuracy, and proceed only with the positive and constructive ones” The Daily Stoic, p.111

 ### Live in the Present Moment
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2